-- In the UK, Theresa May will notify the EU on 29 March, under the Article 50 process, that the UK is leaving the European Union.
-In this context, we keep an underweight position on UK equities.
+- In the UK, with the official notification that the country would leave the European Union, we maintain an underweight position on equities.
 The uncertainties of the “Brexit” conditions and their impact on the economy lead us to avoid domestically-oriented small and mid-caps.

-- We have a slight overweight on Japanese equities.
-Stronger global growth, a supportive domestic policy mix and a relatively weak currency are among the main performance drivers, but a weaker currency is warranted to gain more conviction.
+- We have a neutral view on Japanese equities.
+Stronger US growth and a supportive domestic policy mix are among the main performance drivers, but a weaker currency is warranted to gain more conviction.